department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

 <div class="feature" markdown="1">

-## Can I get this benefit?
+### Can I get this benefit?

-You can get this benefit if you meet all of the requirements listed below.
+You can get this benefit if you meet the requirements listed below.

 **All of these must be true.
 You:**
   - Entered service for the first time between January 1, 1977, and June 30, 1985, **and**
   - Opened and put money into your VEAP account before April 1, 1987, **and**
-  - Put in $25–$2,700 on your own, **and**
+  - Put in $25–$2,700 on your own

+**And one of these must be true.
+You:**
-  - Finished your first period of service and didn't receive a dishonorable discharge
+  - Finished your first period of service and didn't receive a dishonorable discharge, **or**
+  - Are currently on active duty and have at least 3 months of contributions available

 </div>